 That book was an English translation of Carl Jung’s 1921 Psychological Types.
 In it, Jung put forth an untested theory that humans could be separated into two types and those two further into two types more, for four total.
 Even Jung himself cautioned against reading too much into his admitted pipe-dream, and surmised, “every individual is an exception to the rule.”
 Jung’s motivation in writing this work was an attempt to reconcile the theories of his own mentor, Sigmund Freud, and other psychology theorists.

 While both Freud and Jung are still respected today in science, it has to be mentioned that both of them produced work which has since become obsolete from modern research.
 They were pioneers in a field nobody thought to establish previously, so hats off to them anyway.
-But Jung, particularly, leaned to the mystic side along with his science side.
+But the Swiss psychiatrist Jung, particularly, leaned to the mystic side along with his science side.
 He had spiritual beliefs and exercised them by, for example, recommending religious practice as a cure for alcoholism.
 He had an interest in the paranormal, conducted seances, and even delivered lectures on psychic phenomena.

 But the “aha!” comes when we learn he was interested in alchemy, too.
 Alchemy was the early Medieval attempt at the hard sciences, fraught with misguided forays into trying to transmute base metals into gold and trying to find a panacea for all diseases.
 Within its field of discipline lies both astrology and humorism.
 Humorism defined four “humors” – blood, yellow bile, black bile, and phlegm – which were supposed to be liquids in the body controlling our health and determining our temperament into four types: phlegmatic, choleric, sanguine and melancholic.